Polish Data Protection Commissioner: About the authority

-The authority is based in Poland's capital Warsaw, and its commissioner is an independent administrative body elected by members of the Lower House of Polish Parliament (Polish: Sejm) and approved by the Senate.
-Dr. Edyta Bielak-Jomaa became the first commissioner in 2018, after serving as the general inspector from 2015 to 2018.
-On 16 May 2019, Jan Nowak was appointed as a new commissioner.
+The authority is based in Poland's capital, Warsaw, and its commissioner is an independent administrative body elected by members of the Lower House of Polish Parliament (Polish: Sejm) and approved by the Senate.
+Dr. Edyta Bielak-Jomaa became the first President in 2018 after serving as the Inspector General from 2015 to 2018.
 The prefix "Minister" (abbreviated to "Min.") is an honorific style that is traditionally used before the names of former and acting general inspectors and commissioners.

-Some initiatives of the Polish Data Protection Commissioner's Office include encouraging personal data protection awareness, and promoting data protection education.
-Office organizes annual essay contest addressed to law students at Polish universities and awards the National Data Protection Commissioner's Prize for best essays on data protection and administrative law.
+Some initiatives of the Polish Data Protection Commissioner's Office include encouraging personal data protection awareness and promoting data protection education.
+The office organises an annual essay contest addressed to law students at Polish universities and awards the Data Protection Commissioner's Prize for best essays on privacy law and administrative law.